University Scholarships & Grants

 Student Employment (Work-Study)

-Many Carson-Newman students offset their college expenses with work-study jobs across campus ranging from the library to administrative offices to computer support.
+Many Carson-Newman students offset their college expenses with work-study jobs across campus, ranging from the library to administrative offices to computer support to community service positions.
 The University typically supports over 400 work-study positions each year.
 Visit Student Employment for more information.

 Loans are awarded to students after all other eligible assistance has been awarded.
-Students will be offered the federal student loans that they qualify to receive based on the Free Application for Federal Student Aid (FAFSA) results.
+Students will be offered the federal student loans that they are qualified to receive based on the Free Application for Federal Student Aid (FAFSA) results.

 Carson-Newman reserves the right to reduce, modify, or cancel awards when aid limits are exceeded, and/or we determine at any time a student is no longer eligible for the assistance.